aditore/textEditor/README.md

 ## Description

-This progressive web application is a simple text editor that stores text in IndexedDB and</br>
+This progressive web application is a simple text editor</br>
-will reload the text if you leave the page.
-The text editor uses a webpack configuration to build itself and</br>
+that stores text in IndexedDB and will reload the text if you</br>
+leave the page.
+The text editor uses a webpack configuration</br>
-works offline after a user installs the app from the deployed Heroku page.</br>
+to build itself and works offline after a user installs the app</br>
+from the deployed Heroku page.</br>

 ## Learned